 Top Ten Works of Journalism of the Decade

 The faculty of New York University’s Arthur L. Carter Journalism Institute, together with a group of distinguished outside judges, has selected The ‘Top Ten Works of Journalism of the Decade in the United States.’
 The honorees were selected from a list of 122 nominations.
 All forms of journalism in all media were eligible for consideration.
 We had previously selected the ‘The Top Ten Works of Journalism’ of the first decade of the century and ‘The Top Hundred Works of Journalism of the 20th Century.’
-The ‘Top Ten’ for the this past decade were announced in an event on October 14, 2020.”
+The ‘Top Ten’ for the past decade were announced in an event on October 14, 2020.”

 – Mitchell Stephens, Professor of Journalism